Pinarello: Historical models

 The Banesto Line was released in 1993 following Miguel Indurain's first two Tour de France (1991 and 1992) and first Giro d'Italia (1992) wins.
 Based upon Indurain's preference, all Banesto Line frames were constructed with Oria tubing.
 The Banesto Line was headlined by Indurain's Time Trial bike, debuting at the 1992 Giro with a remarkable advance in steel frames as it featured Tig welded custom aerodynamic tubing and custom aerodynamic seat post with internal shifter and brake cable routing.
 This TT bike represented an early example, possibly the first, of experimentation with airfoil tubing in the pro peloton.
 Only three of these TT framesets are known to have been constructed.
 Prior to the 1992 Giro, Indurain had ridden a Banesto painted TT bike with a round tubeset.
 The Banesto Line included the Tig welded Ciclo Cromovan Record 93, the Ciclo ML 34 Record 93 with a chromed fork and chrome rear triangle as well as the Ciclo ML 25 Veloce 93.
 The Banesto Line were supplied with Campagnolo components, Mavic rims, Aci Inox spokes, Vittoria tires, ITM handlebars and Indurain's preferred Selle Italia Turbo saddles.
 Riding his Pinarello Banesto Line bicycles, Indurain was the last cyclist to win the Tour on a steel bicycle.
 In 1997, the steel Banesto Line had changed from the white frames to utilize standard Pinarello blue and white color schemes along with Banesto badging on the downtube.
 In 1998, the Banesto Line included the new Paris aluminum frameset and updated Pinarello logo.

 The Pinarello Paris in the mid-1990s was a 7005 series aluminium bike with an aluminium fork later replaced by the aria carbon fork.
 It was upon this frame that Jan Ullrich and Bjarne Riis won the Tour de France.
-Winner of the 2007 Editor's Choice award for a road racing bicycle from Bicycling Magazine, the Pinarello Paris FP is the premier monocoque, high modulus, unidirectional carbon fiber frame.
+Winner of the 2007 Editor's Choice award for a road racing bicycle from Bicycling Magazine, the Pinarello Paris FP was the premier monocoque, high modulus, unidirectional carbon fiber frame.
 In 2009, the FP6 replaced the Paris FP and F4:13.
-The monocoque frame uses the same mold as the Paris FP, but with different carbon fiber (30HM3K).
+The monocoque frame used the same mold as the Paris FP, but with different carbon fiber (30HM3K).

-Pinarello has been slow to jump aboard the all-carbon juggernaut, preferring to concentrate on its highly regarded magnesium-frame technology as showcased in the Dogma series of bikes.
-But the attraction and momentum of carbon is unavoidable, and while the all-carbon F4:13 hasn't displaced the Dogma at the top of Pinarello's line-up, it is clearly a serious and purposeful attempt to use the material's properties to best advantage, starting with one-piece main frame construction to exploit carbon's stiffness and low weight.
+Pinarello had been slow to jump aboard the all-carbon juggernaut, preferring to concentrate on its highly regarded magnesium-frame technology, as showcased in the Dogma series of bikes.
+But the attraction and momentum of carbon was unavoidable, and while the all-carbon F4:13 hadn't displaced the Dogma at the top of Pinarello's line-up, it was clearly a serious and purposeful attempt to use the material's properties to best advantage, starting with one-piece main frame construction to exploit carbon's stiffness and low weight.